statisticsnorway/variable-search/README.md

 * Navigate to `http://localhost:8000`

-**Note** that this application requires [dapla-project (localstack)](https://github.com/statisticsnorway/dapla-project/blob/master/localstack/README.md) running to function locally (or atleast a running instance of [Linked Data Store](https://github.com/statisticsnorway/linked-data-store-documentation)).
+**Note** that this application requires [dapla-project (localstack)](https://github.com/statisticsnorway/dapla-project/blob/master/localstack/README.md) running to function locally (or at least a running instance of [Linked Data Store](https://github.com/statisticsnorway/linked-data-store-documentation)).
 It also needs a running instance of [dapla-lineage-viewer](https://github.com/statisticsnorway/dapla-lineage-viewer) running for the lineage links to work.